-- N. Development Agreement: An Annexation/Rezone application generally requires a Development Agreement.
-Applicant and City Staff have used the City's form for the DA, and have added the following conditions of development to Section 3 of the DA: - Sec.
-3.1 & 3.2: Developer to complete all frontage/road improvements adjacent to the project. - Sec.
-3.3: Developer to construct the project generally consistent with the Concept Plan. - Sec.
-3.4: Developer to pay all pro-rata traffic fees prior to final plat approval for phase 1. - Sec.
+N. Development Agreement: An Annexation/Rezone application generally requires a Development Agreement.
+Applicant and City Staff have used the City's form for the DA, and have added the following conditions of development to Section 3 of the DA:

+Sec.
+3.1 & 3.2: Developer to complete all frontage/road improvements adjacent to the project.

+Sec.
+3.3: Developer to construct the project generally consistent with the Concept Plan.

+Sec.
+3.4: Developer to pay all pro-rata traffic fees prior to final plat approval for phase 1.

+Sec.
 3.5: Developer cannot obtain approval of its construction drawings until the traffic light at Emmett & 44 is designed.
 Developer cannot apply for approval of final plat for phase one until the Emmett traffic signal is actually built.
-Developer will be entitled to credits against its Mid-Star transportation impact fees if Developer chooses to design and/or build the traffic signal.
-(Developer has not agreed to this term.) - Sec.
+City will contribute any traffic fees collected for the Emmett & Hwy 44 traffic signal.
+(Developer has not agreed to this term.)

+Sec.
 3.6: Developer shall build a sewer lift station to serve the project site.
 If the City, in its sole discretion, decides that a regional lift station is required, then Developer shall construct a regional lift station.
-Developer shall be reimbursed for construction costs over and above its proportionate share via a latecomer's fee as allowed by MCC 1-17-1 - Sec.
+Developer shall be reimbursed for construction costs over and above its proportionate share via a latecomer's fee as allowed by MCC 1-17-1.

+Sec.
 3.7: Developer has 5 years to obtain phase 1 final plat approval (after 2 extensions are approved).
 Developer must then bring each phase thereafter to final plat within 4 years (which includes two extensions).
-If Developer fails to meet these timelines, City has the right to terminate the DA, and the preliminary plat will be null and void. - Section 3.8: Developer shall provide the following amenities: pickleball court, dog park, large playground with benches/seating area, at least two ramadas with picnic tables, micro-pathway, pocket park with seating areas. - Section 3.9: Developer shall build a portion of sidewalk off site to complete the sidewalks needed for a safe route to schools.
+If Developer fails to meet these timelines, City has the right to terminate the DA, and the preliminary plat will be null and void.

+Section 3.8: Developer shall provide the following amenities: pickleball court, dog park, large playground with benches/seating area, at least two ramadas with picnic tables, micro-pathway, pocket park with seating areas.

+Section 3.9: Developer shall build a portion of sidewalk off site to complete the sidewalks needed for a safe route to schools.